 I myself have spent a LOT of money on outdoor gear or travel stuff, but I always make sure to buy the best thing I can afford and, most importantly, I make sure to use it.
 None of it is going to do you much good sitting in the closet or garage…

 To help you out (and me, if you decide to shop through my affiliate links), I’ve put together a few ideas for the best gifts for travelers that are well suited for any outdoor lover or adventure travel, things that I myself would enjoy receiving (if I didn’t own them already).

 Items in the gift guide range from super cheap to moderately expensive, so there’s something for pretty much all budgets.

-Best Gifts for Travelers
+Best Gifts for Adventure Lovers

 Can’t stress the importance of having a small, lightweight, and portable laptop (with a super long battery life).
 I’ve had the ASUS Transformer for a few years (which my girlfriend now uses as her main laptop) and it’s one of the most affordable and portable options out there at less than $300 or $400 depending on configuration.